 Lawmakers bemoaned the short-term fix and blamed the opposing party for the lack of progress on this year's spending bills.
 Rep. Rosa DeLauro, chair of the House Appropriations Committee, said the measure would, however, allow for negotiations on a package covering the full budget year through September.

-Some Republicans opposed to Biden's vaccine rules wanted Congress to take a hard stand against the mandated shots for workers at larger businesses, even if that meant shutting down federal offices over the weekend by blocking a request that would expedite a final vote on the spending bill.
+Some Republicans opposed to Biden's vaccine rules wanted Congress to take a hard stand against the mandated shots for workers at larger businesses, even if that meant shutting down federal offices over the weekend by refusing to expedite a final vote on the spending bill.

 It was just the latest instance of the brinkmanship around government funding that has triggered several costly shutdowns and partial closures over the past two decades.
 The longest shutdown in history happened under President Donald Trump - 35 days stretching into January 2019, when Democrats refused to approve money for his U.S-Mexico border wall.
 Both parties agree the stoppages are irresponsible, yet few deadlines pass without a late scramble to avoid them.

 Sen. Mike Lee, R-Utah, said Democrats knew last month that several Republicans would use all means at their disposal to oppose legislation that funds or allows the enforcement of the employer vaccine mandate.
 He blamed Schumer for not negotiating and for ignoring their position.

 Lee and Sen. Roger Marshall, R-Kan., authored an amendment that prohibited federal dollars from being spent to implement and enforce a series of vaccine mandates put in place by the Biden administration.
 The amendment went down to defeat with 48 yes votes and 50 no votes.